 The following are examples of learning opportunities for developing skill in reflective practice.
 In general, I seek (1) To position students to engage abstractly with theoretical ideas; (2) To practice skills through concrete, carefully bounded activities; and (3) To draw links between the two, striving for an integration of theory and practice.
-True, there is nothing original in this 3-step pattern; nevertheless, I think it takes a lifetime of practice to truly understand these steps.
+True, there is nothing original in this 3-step pattern; nevertheless, I think it takes a lifetime of thoughtful trial and error to truly understand these steps.

 - Models of design situations.
 I create models of design situations that enable students to experience theory and practice.

 - Four Squares: Tame or Wicked?
 An introductory exercise in graphic design that illustrates the essentials of design.

 - History Places.
-Setting pedagogical constraints for problem finding and framing while learning tech skills in structured and unstructured data systems.
+Setting pedagogical constraints for problem finding and framing while learning technical skills for structured and unstructured data systems.

 - Designing Tech Policy.
 Four instructional case studies for technologists and policymakers.

 - Careful reading, focussed discussion.
 While there are many different kinds of reading, I tend to privilege careful reading.